-Diabetes can cause neuropathy as a result of high blood glucose levels damaging the small blood vessels which supply the nerves.
+Over time, high blood glucose (sugar) levels can damage the small blood vessels which supply the nerves in your body.
 This prevents essential nutrients reaching the nerves.
-The nerve fibres are then damaged or disappear.
+As a result, the nerve fibres can become damaged, and they may disappear.

 Sensory neuropathy affects the nerves that carry messages of touch, temperature, pain and other sensations from the skin, bones and muscles to the brain.
 It mainly affects the nerves in the feet and the legs, but people can also develop this type of neuropathy in their arms and hands.